boostorg/leaf/doc/whitepaper.md

 * The formal ~~exception-safety~~ failure-safety guarantees are applicable to *error-neutral* functions responding to failures generically, even when not using exception handling.

-* Exception-handling overhead can be virtually eliminated by ABI changes that require no changes in the C++ standard.
+* Exception-handling overhead can be virtually eliminated by ABI changes that require no changes in the C++ standard; in the case when exception-neutral functions are inlined, all overhead may be removed even without ABI changes.

 ## Reference